rajaneeshk90/protocol-specifications-rk/docs/BECKN-005-Error-Codes.md

   |50003|Unsupported rating category|When the BPP receives an entity to rate which is not supported|
   |50004|Support unavailable|When the BPP receives an object if for which it does not provide support|

 ## Acknowledgements

-  The author would like to thank the following individuals for their contributions in creating this document (in alphabetical order):
+The authors would like to thank the following people for their support and contributions to this document.

-1. Pramod Varma, Beckn Foundation
-2. Sujith Nair, Beckn Foundation
-3. Supriyo Ghosh, ONDC

-*Copyright (c) 2022 Beckn Foundation.
-All rights reserved.*
+* Pramod Varma (Beckn Foundation)
+* Sujith Nair (Beckn Foundation)
+* Venkataramanan Mahadevan (Humbhionline)